lukaszbudnik/migrator/README.md

 driver: postgres
 dataSource: "user=postgres dbname=migrator_test host=192.168.99.100 port=55432 sslmode=disable"
 # override only if you have a specific way of determining tenants, default is:
-tenantsSql: "select name from public.migrator_tenants"
+tenantSelectSql: "select name from public.migrator_tenants"
+# override only if you have a specific way of creating tenants, default is:
+tenantInsertSql: "insert into public.migrator_tenants (name) values ($1)"
 # override only if you have a specific schema placeholder, default is:
 schemaPlaceHolder: {schema}
 singleSchemas: